TuringLang/Turing.jl/benchmarks/README.md

 Generally, you can run any code in a benchmark.
-We use package `BenchmarkTools.jl` to organize our benchmarks, and `BenchmarkHelper.BenchmarkSuite` is the root benchmark groups, so you can write a benchmark like this:
+We use package `BenchmarkTools.jl` to organize our benchmarks, and `BenchmarkHelper.BenchmarkSuite` is the root benchmark group, so you can write a benchmark like this:

 ```julia